-It seems the failure of orthodox macroeconomists to foresee the global financial crisis and the willingness of some of its more extreme members, in the Great Recession that followed, to push for ridiculous remedies such as “contractionary expansionism” has resulted, at least in Australia, in the likely downgrading of numerous journals that cater not for orthodox (i.e. neoclassical) economics but, you guessed it, heterodox economics and studies into the history of economic thought (HET).
+It seems the failure of neoclassical macroeconomists to foresee the global financial crisis and the willingness of some of its more extreme members, in the Great Recession that followed, to push for ridiculous remedies such as “contractionary expansionism” have resulted, at least in Australia, in the likely downgrading of numerous journals that cater not to neoclassical economics but to non-neoclassical economics and studies in the history of economic thought (HET).
 There has been a predictable closing of the ranks.
-Steve Keen wrote a good article on the situation in late September.
+Steve Keen wrote an article on the situation in late September.

 The nature of this development basically sums up the economics profession.
-The orthodox response to being exposed for its follies is to seek the eradication of alternative viewpoints completely, which will be the result over time if this process continues, because of the funding implications.
+The establishment’s response to being exposed for its follies is to seek the eradication of alternative viewpoints, which will be the result over time if this process continues, because of the funding implications.
 The response also reflects anti-intellectualism and denial in the attempt to blot out history, especially the history of the development of ideas within the discipline of economics.

-Hopefully this reaction of orthodox economists in Australia is just an isolated one and the response at the international level will be more intelligent.
-I am skeptical, because there is a history of this kind of behavior.
-It was exhibited by the neoclassical orthodoxy, for instance, in the aftermath of the capital debates.
-What followed in quick order were the spin-serving establishment of the pretend “Nobel Prize” in economics, the exclusion of non-mainstream research from the orthodox journals and the removal of alternative voices from the economics departments of some of the more prestigious universities (see Nobel-nomics).
-The exclusion of heterodox research from the orthodox journals has opened the way, of course, for tactics such as the present journal-ranking process to minimize the expression of alternative viewpoints from within the university system.
+Hopefully this reaction of the economics profession within Australia is just an isolated one and the response at the international level will be more intelligent.
+However, there is a history of this kind of behavior.
+It was exhibited, for instance, in the aftermath of the capital debates.
+What followed in quick order were the spin-serving establishment of The Sveriges Riksbank Prize in Economic Sciences, the exclusion of non-neoclassical research from neoclassical-run journals, and the removal of alternative voices from the economics departments of some of the more prestigious universities.
+The exclusion of non-neoclassical research from the neoclassical journals has opened the way, of course, for tactics such as the present journal-ranking process to minimize the expression of alternative viewpoints from within the university system.